James231/GoogleAppScript-UsefulScripts/README.md

 # Google Apps Script - Useful Scripts
-Here are some useful Google App Script scripts which you can copy deploy through Google Drive.
+Here are some useful Google Apps Script scripts which you can copy deploy through Google Drive.

 I may add to this in the future.
 Please open pull requests if you have your own scripts you want to add.